Driving Directions Saudi Arabia

 The shallow gulf waters have prolonged currents and a limited tidal range.
 There are practically no natural harbors along the Red Sea.
 The Red Sea eco-region is best known for the spectacular corals in the central and northern areas.
 Fewer coral species thrive in the Persian Gulf than in the Red Sea.
 Nevertheless, the entire Arabian Peninsula is fringed by some of the most beautiful coral reefs in the world.

-Click here for Saudi Arabia Google maps, MapQuest & more detailed country facts.
+Click here for Saudi Arabia Google Maps, MapQuest & more detailed country facts.